attester/selenium-java-robot/README.md

 ### Callback

-Each method on the `SeleniumJavaRobot` object accepts a callback object as its last parameter, to be notified when the corresponding operation is done.
-When the callback object is provided (which is optional), it is expected to have the following structure:
+Each method on the `SeleniumJavaRobot` object accepts a callback as its last parameter, to be notified when the corresponding operation is done.
+When the callback is provided (which is optional), it is expected to be either a simple function, or an object with the following structure:

 ```js
 {